We start early

 How We Make the Treinen Farm Corn Maze

 At Treinen Farm we create our mazes from scratch, using our imaginations, our love of exploring, and lots of graph paper.

 Angie and Alan brainstorm.
 Angie scours the internet for illustrations and photographs to get the the creative juices flowing.
 We listen to our visitors’ ideas.
 We keep a big file of inspiring images.

 Example: Inspirations for the 2016 corn maze

 Rainbows, Kittens, and Killer Baby Unicorns

-This year’s maze is based on all of the amazingly cute things we can find on the Internet: cupcakes with faces!
+The 2016 maze was based on all of the amazingly cute things we can find on the Internet: cupcakes with faces!
 Ninja Kitties!
 NARWALS NARWALS NARWALSNARWALSNARWALSNARWALSNARWALSNARWALSNARWALS

 And Unicorns.
 So many ways to describe unicorns: adorable, beautiful, menacing, bloodthirsty…

 Art Inspiration: This year I experimented with a cute, cartoony style, inspired by the Japanese art style “Kawaii” (meaning “cute”. )